 Another brilliant use of INDIRECT is to create dependent drop down lists.
 This is a great technique if you work with large lists.

 You can break the large list up into multiple smaller lists and then make them dependent on one another.
-So the selection from one list would determine what options appear in the next list.
+So the selection from one list determines the options that appear in the next list.

 Check out this video on how to create multiple dependent drop down lists.